devbaji/vue3-google-login/README.md

 Some times you may not need the default button rendered by Google, you can create your own button and can make it behave like a login with Google button

-This can be done in two ways
+This can be done in three ways

-### Wrap around GoogleLogin
+### Custom Button As Slot

-Create your own button component and wrap it around [GoogleLogin component](#googlelogin-component), default slot content of this component is considered as a custom login button and it will act as a login with Google button
+Create your own button component and keep it inside [GoogleLogin component](#googlelogin-component), default slot content of GoogleLogin component is considered as a custom login button and it will act as a login with Google button

 ```vue
 <script setup>